lifecinemas/misopack1_beta/README.md

 * pk3 file is way too large (70MB+).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
+1/5/2018:
+* removed checkpoint trigger for `ctf_imperial`...was causing timer to just reset.
+* fixed `short1` spawn tele...player would become stuck in ground.
+* fixed `egypt6` spawn tele...player would spawn outside of map
+* patched some missing textures in `ctf_imperial` 1/4/2018
 * Fixed the tele doors that were too small
 * Removed the elevators and doors in `ctf_imperial` due to invisible ceiling bugs in racemode
 * Fixed some triggers that would kill you rather than teleport you back to start